allan-cais/besunny-ai/docs/VIRTUAL_EMAIL_IMPLEMENTATION.md

 ## Overview

-The virtual email addresses feature allows each user to have their own unique email address in the format `inbound+{username}@sunny.ai`.
+The virtual email addresses feature allows each user to have their own unique email address in the format `ai+{username}@besunny.ai`.
 When emails are sent to this address, they are automatically processed, stored as documents, and sent to the n8n classification webhook.
 The classification agent uses AI reasoning to determine which project the content should be associated with.

 ## Architecture